ammein/3d-hotspots/README.md

 git clone https://github.com/ammein/3d-hotspots.git
 ```

-Then refer to the link on right pane for Project Setup in this repo page.
-You will find a section called `About` and you will find a button named [Storybook Page](https://ammein.github.io/3d-hotspots/).
+Then refer to the link in the right pane for Project Setup on this repository page.
+You will find a section called `About`, which contains a link to the [Storybook Page](https://ammein.github.io/3d-hotspots/).
 Click it to get started.

 ### Features Uses